MochisCold/MochisCold/README.md

 - 💞️ I’m looking to collaborate on facebook
 - 📫 How to reach me ig: @felipjahmozart
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: A cloud weighs around a million tonnes.
+- ⚡ Fun fact: antukin mo na lang

 <!---
 MochisCold/MochisCold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.